tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/streamanalytics/stream-analytics-function.md

  Replace {subscription-id} with your subscription ID.

- Replace {resource-group-name} with the name of the resource group that this job will belong to.
+ Replace {resource-group-name} with the name of the resource group that this job belongs to.
 For more information about creating resource groups, see [Using resource groups to manage your Azure resources](http://azure.microsoft.com/documentation/articles/azure-preview-portal-using-resource-groups/).

  Replace {job-name} with the name that you want to assign to the Stream Analytics job that you are creating.
 The job name is case insensitive and must be unique among all inputs in the job, containing only numbers, letters, and hyphens.
 It must be 3 to 63 characters long.